klesun/deep-js-completion/README.md

-I think this project development is more or less oficially halted, as I'm mostly coding in typescript nowadays and don't have enough time for it.
+I think this project development is more or less oficially halted, as I'm mostly coding in typescript nowadays and don't have enough time for supporting this php stuff.
 If I quit my current job or something, and have nothing to do, I may possibly return to developing it, but I would not expect that in near future, unless someone really-really wishes some simple feature implemented here.

 __________________________________________